zowe/community/Project Management/PI Planning/21PI4 Planning/Zowe Doc Squad Objectives.md

 - [Produce short videos of Zowe z/OS components installation - for specific steps/tasks [#38]](https://github.com/zowe/docs-site/issues/38)
   - Evaluate the steps that will unlikely change, comprise a list

-  **Dependency:** Joe
+  - Start with steps that are considered "stable" (unlikely to change)

+  **Dependency:** Joe, webUI squad (for ZSS/Desktop specific configurations), APIML squad (for APIML specific configurations)

+- Revisit the Zowe overview video
+  - Ensure the Zowe overview video on zowe.org is up-to-date
+  - Explore component videos that focus on more technical details

 - Define video management strategy
   - Assess the effort and whether each component has video requirements
-  - Evaluate resources for creating videos

-- Revisit the Zowe overview video
-  - Ensure an up-to-date Zowe overview video first that introcuces the project
-  - Can have component videos that focus on more technical details
+  - Investigate the location for storing short demo videos and the process of maintaining them